zmil44/CourseProject_Template/README.md

-# My Great Course Project
+# Warcraft Chess

-This is a course project for the successful completion of ISTA 220, 420, 322, 421, and 422 as part of the Microsoft Software and Systems Academy, Jacksonville Cohort starting 8 JAN, 2018.
+This is a course project for the successful completion of ISTA 220, 420, 322, 421, and 422 as part of the Microsoft Software and Systems Academy, Jacksonville Cohort starting 6 AUG, 2018.

 ## Directory Structure